- Find It

 Student Film Festival

-The Princeton Student Film & Video Festival is in its 10th consecutive year, and it is sponsored by the Princeton Public Library.
+The Princeton Student Film & Video Festival is sponsored by the Princeton Public Library.
 The mission of the festival is to encourage and support the work of youth filmmakers in a range of genres and styles, with the opportunity and a venue for the filmmakers to show their work to a broad audience.
-The festival is open to high school and college students and home-schooled, unschooled or not in school youth ages 14-25 from Princeton and all points beyond, both near and far.
-There is no cost to enter.
+The festival is open to local, national and international high school and college students (and home-schooled, unschooled or not in school youth) ages 14-25.

 Outlets for Filmmakers: